theonize/Currier/Gloss/Matthew/Matthew 13.md

 	4. It pricks the heart
 	5. It is a blessing

+11) The Word is for those who have been taught it.
+    Some are not taught- not everyone received the teaching of the mysteries.

 12) What is this "more understanding"?
   It is more knowledge, general revelation: information; "an abundance of teaching."
 How might He take away understanding?